 United States Department of the Interior OFFICE OF THE SOLICITOR Washington, D.C.
+20240

+Note.

+To: Andrew J. Wareham, National Aviation Manager,

+Bureau of Safety and Environmental Enforcement

+From: Jennifer Heindl, Attorney Advisor, Division of General Law, Branch of General Legal

+Services Services

-20240 Note. То: Andrew J. Wareham, National Aviation Manager, Bureau of Safety and Environmental Enforcement From: Jennifer Heindl, Attorney Advisor, Division of General Law, Branch of General Legal Services Re: Company Representatives on Agency Inspection Flights to Unmanned Platforms Date: February 13, 2020 required represent out on s ve asked us to opine on whether, under OMB Circular A-126, the Solicitor's approval is d for each BSEE inspection flight to an unmanned platform in which a company ntative accompanies the inspector.
-You have explained that inspections cannot be carried such platforms without a company representative in attendance, and that there is no room platforms for two aircraft to land. officials howeve platform their sta DMB Circular A-126, the Solicitor's approval is required whenever certain agency s or non-agency personnel travel on agency owned or chartered aircraft.
-We believe, er, that the travel of company representatives on agency inspection flights to unmanned ns, to the extent their presence is necessary to enable BSEE inspectors fully to carry out atutorily required inspections, fits within the OMB Circular's narrow definition of n travel," for which Solicitor's approval is not required. other Bi consulta Congres or to do at this opinion is limited to this precise travel scenario, and should not be used to justify SEE charter aircraft use "mission travel" under the terms of the OMB Circular without ation with the Solicitor's Office.
-For example, flights on which senior agency officials, ssional staff, or contractors are being taken out to rigs to observe the inspection process, work for us or some other agency (such as FAA) do not meet the narrow definition of n travel," and continue to require Solicitor's approval under the OMB Circular. ave any questions about this note, please contact Jennifer Heindl at 202-208-7094 or y Murphy, Acting Associate Solicitor for General Law, at 202-208-3510.
+Re: Company Representatives on Agency Inspection Flights to Unmanned Platforms

+Date: February 13, 2020

+You have asked us to opine on whether, under OMB Circular A-126, the Solicitor's approval is required for each BSEE inspection flight to an unmanned platform in which a company representative accompanies the inspector.
+You have explained that inspections cannot be carried out on such platforms without a company representative in attendance, and that there is no room on the platforms for two aircraft to land.

+Under OMB Circular A-126, the Solicitor's approval is required whenever certain agency officials or non-agency personnel travel on agency owned or chartered aircraft.
+We believe, however, that the travel of company representatives on agency inspection flights to unmanned platforms, to the extent their presence is necessary to enable BSEE inspectors fully to carry out their statutorily required inspections, fits within the OMB Circular's narrow definition of "mission travel," for which Solicitor's approval is not required.

+Note that this opinion is limited to this precise travel scenario, and should not be used to justify other BSEE charter aircraft use "mission travel" under the terms of the OMB Circular without consultation with the Solicitor's Office.
+For example, flights on which senior agency officials, Congressional staff, or contractors are being taken out to rigs to observe the inspection process, or to do work for us or some other agency (such as FAA) do not meet the narrow definition of "mission travel," and continue to require Solicitor's approval under the OMB Circular.

+If you have any questions about this note, please contact Jennifer Heindl at 202-208-7094 or Timothy Murphy, Acting Associate Solicitor for General Law, at 202-208-3510.